modernmt/modernmt/README.md

 Translation, Tuning and Evaluate can run on a MMT cluster to drastically reduce the time they take.
 Training cannot run on an MMT cluster.

 Let's distribute MMT to a second machine.
-First, make sure port 8045 and 5016 are open on both machines
+First, make sure ports 8045 and 5016 are open on both machines

 Login into the new machine and run